© 2024 All Rights reserved WUSF

 Natalia Serra says Debby flooded her house with more than a foot of water.
 That was just a month and half ago.

 "So I'm a little scared right now.
-But at least we're gonna be more prepared.
-You know, we're gonna move everything, pick up everything, try to cover the entrance."
+But at least we're going to be more prepared.
+We're going to move everything, pick up everything, try to cover the entrance."

 Robin Palmer says her Sarasota home flooded in the tropical storm, too.